dmitry-merzlyakov/nledger/README.md

 - **Current limitations** (technical restrictions that will be addressed by next releases) are:
   - No Python integration.
 Ledger tests that require Python are disabled;
   - NLedger uses Decimal for arithmetic calculations.
-It limits the quantity of digits in a number with about 30.
+It limits the quantity of digits in a number with about 30 positions.
 Ported Amount unit tests are adopted to less number of digits;
   - No "*cat*" pager on Windows.
 Corresponded Ledger test is disabled till further decision;
   - DateTime parser on .Net has less specific error messages and does not allow to detect the same mistakes as Ledger does.
-Corresponded Ledger tests is disabled till further decision;
+Corresponded Ledger test is disabled till further decision;
   - It was found that in some conditions the original Ledger produced incorrect rounding at the last rendering step (*stream_out_mpq*).
 It was caused by specifics of its arbitrary-precision arithmetic library; some combinations of divisible and divisor produce rounded result that does not match expected banking rounding.
 Some Ledger tests were corrected (opt-lot-prices, opt-lots, opt-lots_basis).

-- **Development Roadmap** is available by this [link](http://todo).
+- **Development Roadmap** is available by this [link](https://github.com/dmitry-merzlyakov/nledger/blob/master/roadmap.md).
   It describes the plan to complete all intended features by the version 1.0.

 ## Installation